abpio/abp-commercial-docs/en/studio/kubernetes.md

 ## Connecting to a Kubernetes Cluster

-You can click the *Chain* icon or *Connect* button in the *Kubernetes* tab to connect to the selected Kubernetes cluster.
-When you are connected to a Kubernetes cluster, you'll see the existing application services in the *Kubernetes* tab.
-You can *Disconnect* from the cluster by clicking the *Chain* icon.
+Click the *Chain* icon or the *Connect* button in the *Kubernetes* tab to connect to the selected Kubernetes cluster.
+While connected, changing the current profile is not possible.
+Disconnect from the cluster to switch profiles.
+Existing application services in the *Kubernetes* tab become visible when connected.
+Use the *Disconnect* option by clicking the *Chain* icon.

 ![connect](./images/kubernetes/connect.png)

-When you connect to a Kubernetes cluster, it automatically installs the WireGuard VPN to the Kubernetes cluster for a safe connection.
+When you are connecting to a Kubernetes cluster, it automatically installs the WireGuard VPN to the Kubernetes cluster for a safe connection.
 You can specify the *wireGuardPassword* in the *Kubernetes Profile* -> *Secrets* tab or at a higher level such as *Solution Secrets* or *Global Secrets*.
 If you don't provide a password, it generates a random password and stores it in the *Kubernetes Profile* -> *Secrets*.
 However, if you try to connect to a cluster that already installed WireGuard VPN, then you should give the same password; otherwise, it won't connect.
 Since we're using the WireGuard VPN to connect to the Kubernetes cluster, we add the Kubernetes services to your [hosts](https://en.wikipedia.org/wiki/Hosts_(file)) file.
 Therefore, you can access the services with the specified *Kubernetes Service* name.
-For example, you can connect to sql server with the `{chart.name}-{profile.name}-sqlserver`.
+In this example, we can connect to sql server with the `bookstore-local-sqlserver`.
 After we disconnect from the cluster, we remove the services from the hosts file except ingress hosts.
-With that way you can still access the ingress hosts through the your browser.
+With that way you can still access the ingress hosts through the your browser such as `bookstore-local-web`.

 When you list the services in the Kubernetes cluster with the `kubectl get svc` command, you should see the *abp-wg-easy* and *abp-wg-easy-vpn* services.
 After a while, if the *EXTERNAL-IP* is still *pending*, then it can't connect to the cluster.
 This could be caused by if you try to install the WireGuard VPN to a Docker Desktop Kubernetes cluster more than once.
-You can delete the previous WireGuard VPN by running `helm uninstall abp-wg-easy` command.
+You can delete the previous WireGuard VPN by running the `helm uninstall abp-wg-easy` command in the previous namespace.

+> When connected to a Kubernetes cluster, applications establish a connection with ABP Studio.
+You can observe the application *State* in the [Overall](./monitoring-applications.md#overall) tab of the *Monitoring* panel.
+It's important to note that connecting to the Kubernetes cluster is limited to one instance of ABP Studio at a time.
+Attempting to connect with another instance won't work as expected.